VAT rate changes on German restaurant services

 VAT rate changes in the EU due to Covid-19

 VAT rates changes are being used in many European countries as a temporary (or long-term) measure to reduce the negative impact of Coronavirus.
-Estonia, UK and Spain all announced this week a reduction of VAT rates on e-books and electronic publications.
+Estonia, UK and Spain all announced a reduction of VAT rates on e-books and electronic publications this week.
 Spain also reduced rates on certain sanitary products used to prevent infection from the disease.

 How can Marosa help you?